kvarak/dnd/docs/_Classes/barbarian.md

     **Aspect of the Beast.** You gain the might of a bear.
 Your carrying capacity (including maximum load and maximum lift) is doubled, and you have advantage on Strength checks made to push, pull, lift, or break objects.

-    **Totemic Attunement.** While raging, any hostile creature within 5 feet of you has disadvantage on attack rolls against targets other than you or another character with this feature.
+    **Totemic Attunement.** While raging, any adjacent hostile creature has disadvantage on attack rolls against targets other than you or another character with this feature.
 An enemy is immune to this effect if it can't see or hear you or if it can't be frightened.

 - ### Boar
     **Totemic Blessing.** The spirit of the boar makes you ferocious and fearless.
-While raging, if you move at least at least 20 feet straight toward a creature and then hit it with a strength-based melee weapon attack, the target must make a Strength saving throw or be knocked prone.
+While raging, if you move at least at least 20 ft straight toward a creature and then hit it with a strength-based melee attack, the target must make a Strength saving throw or be knocked prone.
 The DC is equal to 8 + your proficiency bonus + your strength modifier.

     **Aspect of the Beast.** You gain the fury of the boar.
-You gain advantage on any Charisma (Intimidation) check made with a threat of direct physical violence.
+You gain advantage on any Intimidation check made with a threat of direct physical violence.
 Additionally, you have advantage on Strength checks to avoid being moved against your will or being knocked prone.

     **Totemic Attunement.** While raging, you gain temporary hit points equal to your Constitution modifier at the start of each of your turns.

 - ### Cat
     **Totemic Blessing.** The spirit of the cat makes you into a stealthy predator that kills its prey in one sudden blow.
 While raging, you have advantage on attack rolls against any creature that hasn't taken a turn in the combat yet.
 In addition, any hit you score against a creature that is surprised is a critical hit.

     **Aspect of the Beast.** You gain the grace of the cat.
-You gain advantage on any Dexterity (Stealth) check if you move no more than half your speed on the same turn.
-Additionally, you don't take damage from falling 20 feet or less if you're not incapacitated.
+You gain advantage on any Stealth check if you move no more than half your speed on the same turn.
+Additionally, you don't take damage from falling 20 ft or less if you're not incapacitated.

-    **Totemic Attunement.** While raging, when you score a critical hit or reduce a creature to 0 hit points, you can let out a mighty roar as a bonus action.
-A number of allies equal to 1 + your Charisma modifier (minimum of 2 allies) that can hear you gain advantage on the first attack roll or saving throw they make before the start of your next turn.
+    **Totemic Attunement.** While raging, when you score a critical hit or reduce a creature to 0 hit points, you can let out a mighty roar as a ***bonus action***.
+A number of allies equal to 1 + your Charisma modifier that can hear you gain advantage on the first attack roll or saving throw they make before the start of your next turn.

 - ### Crocodile
     **Totemic Blessing.** The spirit of the crocodile ensures that your hide shrugs off harm like the scaly hide of a crocodile.
 While raging, you have resistance to all damage except psychic damage.

     **Aspect of the Beast.** You gain the patience of a crocodile.
-You can remain stock-still for hours on end, gaining advantage on any Dexterity (Stealth) checks while so doing, and gaining advantage on your initiative check when attacking a surprised foe after being so concealed.
+You can remain stock-still for hours on end, gaining advantage on any Stealth checks while doing so, and gaining advantage on your initiative check when attacking a surprised foe after being so concealed.

-    **Totemic Attunement.** While you’re raging, you automatically have advantage on all grappling attacks.
+    **Totemic Attunement.** While raging, you automatically have advantage on all grappling attacks.
 You may also grapple a creature up to two sizes larger than you, and may move a grappled creature at normal speed.

 - ### Eagle
     **Totemic Blessing.** The spirit of the eagle makes you into a predator who can weave through the fray with ease.
 While raging and not wearing heavy armor, other creatures have disadvantage on opportunity attack rolls against you, and you can use the Dash action as a bonus action on your turn.

     **Aspect of the Beast.** You gain the eyesight of an eagle.
-You can see up to 1 mile away with no difficulty, able to discern even fine details as though looking at something no more than 100 feet away from you.
-Additionally, dim light doesn't impose disadvantage on your Wisdom (Perception) checks.
+You can see up to 1 mile away with no difficulty, able to discern even fine details as though looking at something no more than 100 ft away from you.
+Additionally, dim light doesn't impose disadvantage on your Perception checks.

     **Totemic Attunement.** While raging, you have a flying speed equal to your base walking speed.
 This benefit works only in short bursts; you fall if you end your turn in the air and nothing else is holding you aloft.

 - ### Elephant
     **Totemic Blessing.** The spirit of the elephant tears through snarls of vegetation and rubble.
-While you're raging, any 5-foot space of difficult terrain ceases to become difficult terrain for any creature that passes through it after that point.
+While raging, any difficult terrain you pass ceases to become difficult if you choose.
 This effect occurs even if the difficult terrain is created by magic.

-    **Aspect of the Beast.** You have tremorsense in a 10-foot radius around yourself.
-You can sense the general location of thunder damage dealt, earthquakes, storms, and burrowing creatures within a number of miles equal to your Constitution modifier (minimum 1).
+    **Aspect of the Beast.** You have 10 ft tremorsense.
+In addition you can sense the general location of thunder damage dealt, earthquakes, storms, and burrowing creatures within a number of miles equal to your Constitution modifier (minimum 1).

-    **Totemic Attunement.** When a creature falls prone within 5 feet of you while you're raging, you can use your reaction to make a special unarmed strike by stomping on that creature.
+    **Totemic Attunement.** When a creature falls prone adjacent to you while you are raging, you can use your ***reaction*** to make a special unarmed strike by stomping that creature.
 You are proficient in this attack, which deals damage equal to 2d8 + your Strength modifier in bludgeoning damage.

 - ### Elk
     **Totemic Blessing.** The spirit of the elk makes you extraordinarily swift.
 While raging, your base speed is increased by 10.

     **Aspect of the Beast.** This spirit helps you roam far and fast.
-Whether mounted or on foot, your travel pace is doubled, as is the travel pace of up to ten companions while they're within 60 feet of you and you're not incapacitated (see chapter 8 in the Player's Handbook for more information about travel pace).
+Whether mounted or on foot, your travel pace is doubled, as is the travel pace of up to ten companions while within 60 ft of you and you are not incapacitated (see chapter 8 in the Player's Handbook for more information about travel pace).

     **Totemic Attunement.** While raging you may make a Charge against opponents.
-If you have moved 20 feet in a straight line and struck them with a melee weapon the opponent takes 2d6 points of extra damage and must succeed on a Strength save (8 + your proficiency bonus + Strength modifier) or be shoved 10 feet.
+If you have moved 20 ft in a straight line and struck them with a melee attack, the opponent takes 2d6 points of extra damage and must succeed on a Strength save (8 + your proficiency bonus + Strength modifier) or be shoved 10 ft.

 - ### Fox
     **Totemic Blessing.** The spirit of the fox makes you swift and evasive.
-While raging, you can move 5 feet in any direction when a creature with advantage on attacks against you misses.
+While raging, you can move 5 ft in any direction when a creature with advantage on attacks against you misses.
 This movement does not provoke attacks of opportunity.

     **Aspect of the Beast.** The tricky fox knows when it is being fooled.
-You have advantage on checks made to inspect or investigate illusions, and gain proficiency in Insight.
+You have advantage on checks made to inspect or investigate illusions.
+Additionally you gain the Perception - Insight skill.
+If you have that skill already, you may spend a skill point on any other skill.

     **Totemic Attunement.** While raging, when you make a Charisma check or Charisma saving throw, you can replace the number you roll with your barbarian level.

 - ### Gorilla
     **Totemic Blessing.** The spirit of the gorilla makes you into a competent leader that never fails its troop.
-When you fail an ability check or saving throw while raging, you can use your reaction to gain a bonus to the roll equal to the number of allied creatures within 10 feet of you (max bonus of +5).
+When you fail an ability check or saving throw while raging, you can use your ***reaction*** to gain a bonus to the roll equal to the number of allied creatures within 10 ft of you (max bonus of +5).
 This bonus cannot exceed your Constitution modifier (min 1).

     **Aspect of the Beast.** You gain the threatening bulk of a gorilla.
-You have a climbing speed equal to your walking speed, and gain proficiency in Intimidation.
+You have a climbing speed equal to your walking speed, and gain you gain the Physique - Intimidate skill.
+If you have that skill already, you may spend a skill point on any other skill.

-    **Totemic Attunement.** While raging, your reach for making melee weapon attacks is 10 feet, rather than 5.
+    **Totemic Attunement.** While raging, your reach for making melee weapon attacks is 10 ft, rather than 5.
 A weapon with the reach property does not increase this reach further.

 - ### Monkey
     **Totemic Blessing.** The spirit of the monkey makes you into a versatile adversary that can take advantage of any situation.
 While raging, you treat all one-handed melee weapons as if they have the light property, and two-handed melee weapons as if they were one-handed.

     **Aspect of the Beast.** You gain the dexterity of the monkey.
-You gain advantage on Dexterity (Acrobatics) checks as long as you have a free hand.
+You gain advantage on Acrobatics checks as long as you have a free hand.
 Additionally, your climb speed is equal to your base movement speed.

-    **Totemic Attunement.** While raging, whenever a creature within 5 feet of you is hit by an attack made by a creature other than you, you can use your reaction to make a melee attack against that creature.
+    **Totemic Attunement.** While raging, whenever an adjacent creature is hit by an attack made by a creature other than you, you can use your ***reaction*** to make a melee attack against that creature.

 - ### Mule
     **Totemic Blessing.** The spirit of the mule makes you obstinate and enduring.
 While raging, you can't be moved or knocked prone against your will and you have advantage on Constitution checks and saving throws.